ahuigo/ahuigo.github.io/post/db/pg/pg-crud.md

     select group,count(*) from (select group, uid from tmp group by group, uid) tmp group by group;
     # better
     select group, count(distinct uid) from tmp group by group;

+不分组，join＋distinct：

+    SELECT COUNT(DISTINCT a.id) FROM current_ways a
+        INNER JOIN way_tags b ON a.id = b.way_id
+        WHERE a.visible = TRUE AND b.k = 'highway';